mayakraft/SVG/readme.md

 * `setViewBox(x, y, width, height)`
 * `getViewBox()`

-think of the View() object as the svg:
+think of the Image() object as the svg:

 ```javascript
 sketch.appendChild(line);